Appearance and Reality

 Introduction to Ethics

 This module introduces you to some of the main ethical questions studied by philosophers.
-The first part focuses on some contemporary moral problems (for example, the justification of punishment).
+The first part focuses on some contemporary moral problems such as the justification of punishment.
 The second part of the course looks at some normative ethical theories and concepts that provide ways of approaching such moral problems.
-The third part of the course considers some challenges to the idea of systematic moral inquiry (such as relativism, egoism and emotivism).
+The third part of the course considers some challenges to the idea of systematic moral inquiry such as relativism, egoism and emotivism.
 You’ll spend four hours per week in lectures and seminars.

 Reasoning and Argument: Introduction to Philosophical Method